Lothar von Arnauld de la Perière

 Arnauld de la Perière remained in the German Navy (Reichsmarine) after the war ended.
-During World War II, he was recalled to active duty as a rear admiral, and was killed in a plane crash near Paris in 1941 while taking part in secret negotiations with the Vichy French government.
+During World War II, he was recalled to active duty as a rear admiral, and was killed when his plane crashed on takeoff close to Le Bourget Airport near Paris in 1941.

 First World War

 Arnauld de la Perière entered the Kaiserliche Marine in 1903.
 After serving on the battleships SMS Kurfürst Friedrich Wilhelm, Schlesien and Schleswig-Holstein, he served as torpedo officer on the light cruiser SMS Emden from 1911 to 1913.